zeruhur/loner/_AP_chatGTP.md

 Give me 6 NPCs coherent with the setting in this format:

 ### Name
-- Concept (adjective+noun)
+- Concept (adjective+noun):
-- 2x Skills
+- 2x Skills:
-- Frailty
+- Frailty:
-- 2x Gear
+- 2x Gear:
-- Goal
+- Goal:
-- Motive
+- Motive:
-- Nemesis
+- Nemesis:

 Format the answer in raw markdown code in a snippet box